-The Spyro series takes place in a universe which, at least structurally speaking, is genuinely unlike any other I’ve encountered in fiction.
+The Spyro series takes place in a universe which, at least in terms of topography, is genuinely unlike any other I’ve encountered in fiction.
 As you might expect from a mascot platformer, a typical Spyro game features a handful of free-roaming hub “homeworlds”, each of which in turn contains a selection of thematically-linked levels.
 We’ll concern ourselves primarily with the original trilogy developed by Insomniac Games, which constitutes a kind of canonical corpus (the series, much like Crash Bandicoot, famously nosediving when handed off to other studios).
 The first game takes place largely in a medieval fantasy world, differentiating itself from the genre’s more muted entries (eg, Dungeons & Dragons) by consciously drawing inspiration from fairy-tales and – a little less intuitively – the 1967 Richard Harris film Camelot, elevating its light, saturated Arthuriana into full-blown cartoon.
 Though retaining this idea as a key component of its identity, the series rapidly diversifies its environments as it goes, adding everything from tomb-raiding to psychedelic surrealism, Wild West shoot-outs to Eastern temples.

 The universe in which the games take place lacks a central omphalos about which everything revolves, either literally or metaphorically.
 It’s neither geocentric nor heliocentric – indeed, the number of suns and moons both vary from level to level, but with static, non-animated skyboxes, it’s impossible to tell whether this is meant to represent orbital mechanics as seen from within a single system or to suggest that we’re travelling between systems.
 In the sky above the third game’s Enchanted Towers, we can see two moons and a ringed blue planet, confirming beyond much doubt that the territories we’re navigating via the portal network are far from terrestrial.
 Many levels show only one sun or moon, but this level is enough to tell us that none of those need be the same – it’s entirely possible that we never even see the same celestial body more than once.